Moving to Sanremo, Italy

 What is a typical expat home or apartment like in Sanremo?

 "A typical expat home or apartment in Sanremo, is often a blend of traditional Italian architecture and modern amenities.
 These homes are usually located in the city center or in close proximity to the beach, offering stunning views of the Mediterranean Sea.
 The apartments are often spacious, with high ceilings and large windows that let in plenty of natural light.
 They typically feature a fully equipped kitchen, a comfortable living area, and one or more bedrooms.
 Many homes also have a balcony or terrace, perfect for enjoying the mild climate and beautiful scenery.
 The interiors are often tastefully decorated, with a mix of contemporary and classic Italian furniture.
 Some homes may also have a small garden or courtyard.
 Despite being in a popular tourist destination, these homes often offer a sense of tranquility and privacy.
-They are usually within walking distance to local markets, restaurants, and other amenities, making them convenient for daily living," explained one expat living in Sanremo, Italy.
+They are usually within walking distance to local markets, restaurants, and other amenities, making them convenient for daily living," said one expat in Sanremo.

 What is the average cost of housing in Sanremo?